dansan92/hjemmeoppgave/readme.md

 Run the command **composer install**.

-Create an empty MySQL-database (or use your own existing).
+Create an empty MySQL-database (or use your an existing one).
 I used WAMP and localhost/phpmyadmin with MySQL-database 'Hjemmeoppgave'.

 Create a new file in the root of the project called **.env**, copy the content from .env.example to .env and replace the following: